Lake Constance Cycle Path Highlights6 Days & 5 Nights 5 Read 4 reviews

-- Ride the shoreline of Europe’s favourite cycle path, Lake Constance
+- Ride Europe’s favourite cycle path - Lake Constance

 - Visit the 'Bavarian Riveria'

-- Medieval towns of Constance, Überlingen & Lindau
+- Medieval towns of Constance, Überlingen and Lindau

-The accommodation on this cycling trip consists of small charming, often family-run 3-4 star hotels.
+The accommodation on this cycling trip consists of small charming, often family-run 3* and 4* hotels.
 Many are renowned for their excellent cuisine and all offer a warm welcome to cyclists, traditional hospitality and an authentic experience.
 The differing distances each day reflect the fact that the accommodations are located in different areas within a certain region/town area each night.
-We work with a number of accommodations along the cycle path, so all distances are an approximation of the recommended routes.
+We work with a number of accommodations along the cycle path, so all distances are an approximation of the recommended routes and all accommodations listed are examples of some of the hotels we work with.

 Single Rooms & Solo Cyclists